Parenting

 The Velcro Parent

-Velcro is a hook and loop fastener which sticks things together.
+Velcro is a hook-and-loop fastener that sticks things together.
 It also has become a popular term for describing a certain kind of over-protective parent.
 The other term used to describe such parents is helicopter parent.
 The term drone is also used.
 I was curious about the phenomenon as I don't recall that Nancy or I were that over-protective with our children.
 My research indicates that hovering came into vogue with the advent of smartphones.
-Texting and apps make keeping in touch with your children very easy to do.
-Having said that, it is very easy to be too involved.
+Texting and apps make keeping in touch with your children very easy.
+It is very easy to be too involved.
 That is not good for your child, and her school will not appreciate your velcro tendencies.
 There has to be a balance between hands-on involvement and a hands-off approach.
 So, let's approach the issue from that perspective.
 We will look at how this applies to each grade level as your children progress through their schools.

 Pre-school

-I was one of those lucky fathers who got to drive his daughters to their pre-schools.
-In those days back in the 70s, I was on the staff of a large Episcopal church on Long Island.
-Our house was about 2 miles from my eldest daughter's pre-school.
-The pre-school was located in the Sunday School classroom wing of the church.
-In fact, the school had just been established because there was such a strong demand for pre-schools in that south shore community.
+I was one of those lucky fathers who drove his daughters to their pre-schools.
+In those days, back in the 70s, I was on the staff of a large Episcopal church on Long Island.
+Our house was about 2 miles from my eldest daughter's preschool.
+The preschool was located in the Sunday School classroom wing of the church.
+The school had just been established because of the strong demand for pre-schools in that South Shore community.

 . . .read more